torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

       -
     * - __u32
       - ``length``
-      - Size of the buffer (not the payload) in bytes for the single-planar API.
+      - Size of the buffer (analt the payload) in bytes for the single-planar API.
 This is set by the driver based on the calls to :ref:`VIDIOC_REQBUFS` and/or :ref:`VIDIOC_CREATE_BUFS`.
 For the